raywa04/CS4348-Project2/devlog.md

 - Used a **shared queue (`ready_tellers`)** with `Condition` lock for customer-teller selection

 - Implemented a **centralized shutdown mechanism** from the main thread after all customers have exited

+# Devlog Entry - [04-13-2025, 9:30PM] (Session End) ACTUAL FINAL

+## Accomplishments

+- Had to rework some of the code because I spotted some mistakes when testing on the CS1 server.

+## Issues

+- Not all of the customers 0-49 (50 customers) are being logged.
+Issue has been resolved now though.